 Advantages of ADN Programs

-The advantage to going through an ADN program is that it's offered at most community colleges in the state, giving you a broad array of programs to choose from.
+The advantage of going through an ADN program is that it's offered at most community colleges in the state, giving you a broad array of programs to choose from.
 Since an ADN only takes 2 years to complete, it's also more affordable than going through longer programs.
 Community and technical colleges also tend to have more flexible class schedules, meaning that an ADN is a great choice if you are looking to transition to a new career but are still working full-time.

 Licensed Practical Nurses, or LPNs, in Wyoming have the ability to take a "bridge" program in order to become Registered Nurses.
-These types of programs can advance a nurse's career by building on the education and skillset that they already have through their LPN training.
+These types of programs can advance a nurse's career by building on the education and skill set that they already have through their LPN training.
 Two options are available: the LPN to ADN and the LPN to BSN pathways.

 LPN to ADN/BSN Programs

 Wyoming LPNs can opt for an LPN to ADN bridge program, which culminates in an associate's degree and leaves the graduate eligible to take the NCLEX-RN examination.
 The total length of an LPN to ADN program is determined by how many transferrable courses an LPN comes into the program with.
 Central Wyoming College, for example, offers an LPN to ADN program which grants accelerated admission into their stellar ADN program.
 While there are no campus-based LPN to BSN programs currently in Wyoming, there are national online programs that are available to students.
 LPN to RN programs typically have the following admissions requirements: